ssadpatel/Kubernetes-Gitlab-Installation/README.md

 # 2. Deploying Gitlab-Runner on the Kubernetes cluster.

-We need a service account and cluster-admin label rolebing to access all the resources for gitlab-runner.
+We need a service account and cluster-admin label role to access all the resources for gitlab-runner.

 ```
 cat <<EOF | gitlab-runner-sa-cluster-role.yaml